 - Markdown

-Other extensions fall back to JavaScript grammar unless you override language in merged files.
+Other extensions fall back to JavaScript unless you override language in merged files.

 files[]